CAN programming interface environment

 ◆ CpCoreBufferGetData

-CpStatus_tv CpCoreBufferGetData ( CpPort_ts * ptsPortV,
+CpStatus_tv CP_API CpCoreBufferGetData ( CpPort_ts * ptsPortV,

 uint8_t ubBufferIdxV,